duckduckgo/privacy-reference-tests/global-privacy-control/README.md

 This set of tests verifies implementation of Global Privacy Control signal.
 In particular it focuses on verifying that:

 - that the GPC header appears on all requests
-- that `navigator.globalPrivacyControl` API is available in all frames and
+- that `navigator.globalPrivacyControl` API is available in all frames
+- that the right thing happens when user opts out of GPC and
 - that excluded domains, as defined in the privacy remote configuration, are taken into account.

 ## Structure